 This waterfall has formed in a hanging valley (Qijuttaaqanngittuq valley), which was formed by a glacier which here joined another, much larger glacier which was flowing through Pangnirtung Pass.

 Schwarzenbach Falls are falling over a ledge of Precambrian granites and granite gneiss.
 The waterfall starts with a very impressive, approximately 200 m tall vertical drop.
-Afterwards, it continues with a myriad of smaller drops, mostly sliding down along steep cliffs.
+Afterward, it continues with a myriad of smaller drops, mostly sliding down along steep cliffs.

 Horizontal distance of falls is approximately 700 m, thus, for the most part, the drop is not that steep.

 Earlier it was declared that the height of falls is approximately 680 m, but this is rather the vertical distance between the floor of the valley and the upper rim of falls or even level of the lake further up in the mountains.

 For the most part of the year falls are dry or frozen.
-Warmer period of the year (when snow and ice are melting) here is very short – higher in mountains it can last only from the late June to the middle of August and at the tallest summits only a few days per year there is snowmelt.
+Warmer period of the year (when snow and ice are melting) here is very short – higher in mountains it can last only from late June to the middle of August and at the tallest summits only a few days per year there is snowmelt.
 Just 6 km to the north from the waterfall is Arctic circle.

 Indigenous name – Qulitasaniakvik – in Inuktitut language means "place to get caribou skins".
 This most likely designates that the valley above the falls is a good place to hunt for caribou.

 Name of Schwarzenbach most likely comes from Swiss botanist Fritz Hans Schwarzenbach (born in 1925) who was exploring this area during the legendary expedition of 1953, led by Patrick D. Baird.